Random partitions under the Plancherel-Hurwitz measure, high genus Hurwitz numbers and maps: Introduction and main results

 Maybe the main open question that follows our work is the following: \textit{does there exist an analogue of the RSK algorithm which proves the identity~\eqref{eq:Frobenius} combinatorially?} If this is the case, then our results about $\lambda_1$ and $\lambda_2$ probably translate into distributional limit theorems for certain parameters of random factorisations (or random pure Hurwitz maps).
 To start with, can one identify an interpretation of the statistic $\lambda_1$ in terms of factorisations of the identity by transpositions?

 Another question is, of course, to know if one can use the Plancherel--Hurwitz approach to say anything about \emph{connected} Hurwitz maps of high genus.
 This would be very interesting.
 It may also be interesting to combine this approach with the technology of integrable hierarchies, which have been so fruitful but have so far not directly led to precise asymptotic estimates nor limit theorems for connected random maps or Hurwitz numbers of high genus.
-In any case, obtaining the analogue the Budzinski--Louf~\cite{Budzinski_Louf_2021} estimates for connected pure Hurwitz maps (that is, an exponential estimate up to the linear order, of the kind in~\eqref{eq:BL}) is an important question in the direction of completing the universality picture.
+In any case, obtaining the analogue of the Budzinski--Louf~\cite{Budzinski_Louf_2021} estimates for connected pure Hurwitz maps (that is, an exponential estimate up to the linear order, of the kind in~\eqref{eq:BL}) is an important question in the direction of completing the universality picture.

 Another natural extension of the present work, which might be linked to the previous question, would be to consider other regimes for $\ell$, especially for sublinear values of $\ell$.
-It is natural to expect that when varying the parameter $\ell$ from $\ell=0$ to $\ell=\Theta(n)$, an asymptotic statement interpolating between our main result and the VKLS theorem should hold, with a larger and larger first part $\lambda_1$.
-Heuristic calculations suggest a possible phase transition around $\ell=\Theta(\sqrt{n})$, which might be the threshold after which the contribution to the content-sum is overwhelmingly made by the first part.
+It is natural to expect that when varying the parameter $\ell$ from $\ell=0$ to $\ell\sim 2\theta n$, an asymptotic statement interpolating between our main result and the VKLS theorem should hold, with a larger and larger first part $\lambda_1$.
+Heuristic calculations suggest a possible phase transition with markedly different behaviour for $\ell = O(\sqrt{n})$, which might be the threshold after which the contribution to the content-sum is overwhelmingly made by the first part.
 We leave these questions to further work.

 Finally, among all the models of branched coverings/ Hurwitz numbers/ combinatorial maps, pure Hurwitz maps is the one for which the connection to the Plancherel measure is the most combinatorial, which made it the most natural candidate to test the idea of using random partition techniques to study the high genus regime.
 However it would be interesting to study other deformations of the Plancherel measure motivated by Hurwitz number theory, for example in the context of weighted Hurwitz numbers of~\cite{GPH:weightedHurwitz, ACEH}.